Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Simple, after not needing them for the N64 era or really the Gamecube one (with a strange exception), in the Wii era, Nintendo reevaluated their back catalog and realized that the seven Koopalings were ‘main series’ characters.
 (Difference touched on in this character tier list.)
 Thus they could use them in series like NSMB and beyond, like RPG series and spin offs like Mario Kart without creating new OCs or them being generic species (though they did include more of those soon enough, alas different topic also brush in that tier list article)

 Notice that to complete this objective Nintendo doesn’t need for them to have any close relation to Bowser and in fact, despite being against this when younger, I understand it now.
 See, when Junior was created (during a drought of koopaling activity) it was easier to explain away how he’s the son of Bowser.
 In Sunshine they poke fun at this with the Momma Peach thing.
 It’s a bigger more distracting question to have eight children of Bowser with no mother in sight.
 Since from a Japanese standpoint they weren’t meant to be his kids, that was rather a translation liberty taken, much like their names and the titles of many more 80s Mario enemies, it was simpler for Nintendo to officially distance them from the family affair.
 This severing makes them technically more flexible to use as well.
 I can't emphasize enough that, outside the most basic descriptions of their personalities, our general characterization of the koopalings are usually from fanon and outside media.
 Technically the age order isn’t set aside from Larry and Ludwig.
 Their order of fortresses?
 Again not set!
-We get into that in this article on Mario words:here.
+We get into that in this article on Mario worlds: here.

 Correction: Yes they WERE Bowser's kids in Japan from the start too.
 Wires crossed in my head and I was thinking of their names having an American source.
 This makes it another case of flip-flopping.